pgarbrecht/pgarbrecht/README.md

   <img src="/banner.gif" alt="Image that reads "Phil Garbrecht, Full-Stack Software Engineer">

   <h2>About</h2>
   <p>I am a full-stack software engineer who loves solving problems and making software to help people.
-I fell in love with coding by working full-time in website development and management for the past 5 years (2 years full-stack, 3 years front-end).</p>
+I fell in love with coding by working full-time in website development and management for the last 5 years (2 years full-stack, 3 years front-end).</p>
   <p>I have enhanced my hands-on development experience with formal education in software engineering and computer science to be a well-rounded engineer ready to contribute quality code and leadership on your team.</p>

   <h2>Portfolio</h2>